TashinMahmud/pickup_ai/README.md

 # Pickup AI

-An AI-powered sports betting prediction engine using an LLM to generate high-value betting predictions.
+An AI-powered sports betting prediction Engine using an LLM to generate high-value betting predictions.

 ## Setup